agardnerIT/thekindkeptn/first-steps.md

 # First Steps After Installation

-## Discover

 Head to the [keptn's bridge](http://localhost/bridge).
 Notice one project `helloworld` which has one stage `demo`.
-Go to the sequence view for the project and click the sequence. the sequence has completed successfully and the log output is `Hello, world!`
+[Go to the sequence view](http://localhost/bridge/project/helloworld/sequence) for the project and click the sequence. the sequence has completed successfully and the log output is `Hello, world!`

 ![](TODO)